kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 }
 ```

+Once created, a Bucket object is immutable, except for fields specifically noted:
-`DeletionPolicy` should be mutable to allow Admins to change to `Retain` policy after creation.
+- `DeletionPolicy` should be mutable to allow Admins to change to `Retain` policy after creation.

 #### BucketClaim